nfonteyne/Audio_Sample_Listenable/README.md

 Data required for tests can be found in `./test_data`

 - `./audio` for .wav files
-- `./marks` for .xlsx file with obtained by those audio files
+- `./marks` for .xlsx file with marks obtained by those audio files

 # Train